 Wait, what?
 Are you telling me that I’m just getting started?

-As I adjusted my expectations and began to adopt a broader view of the process, I became energized by the idea of creating my own unique author’s platform.
+As I adjusted my expectations and began to adopt a broader view of the process, the idea of creating my own unique author’s platform energized me.
 My first step was to create a blog.

-I set up this blog site from which you are currently reading, as a vehicle for engaging readers on the topic of writing and publishing in general.
+I set up this blog as a vehicle for engaging readers on the topic of writing and publishing in general.
 More specifically, I wanted to start a conversation about women’s historical fiction, the genre of my novel Hattie’s Place.

-If you are an auditory learner, you might like to view Pat’s 4-minute video on how to set up a blog.
+If you’re an auditory learner, you might like to view Pat’s 4-minute video on how to set up a blog.
 If you prefer a list with bullets, I’m including that as well.

 Pat’s 4-minute Video

 Just click on the link below, select Start Here from from the drop down tabs across the top, and scroll down to the Bluehost icon. http://www.smartpassiveincome.com.

 Steps in Setting up a Blog